By Dr. Jim Dahle, WCI Founder

 Consequences Differ Greatly by Savings Goal

-Consider someone saving up a downpayment for a house.
-She may want to buy it in 3 years, so the traditional advice is to not take much risk with the money.
-But what are the consequences of not having exactly the amount she needs in 3 years?
-She's got a couple of other options.
+Consider someone saving up a down payment for a house.
+This person may want to buy it in three years, so the traditional advice is to not take much risk with the money.
+But what are the consequences of not having exactly the amount the homebuyer needs in three years?
+They've got a couple of other options.

-- She could buy a less expensive house.
+- They could buy a less expensive house.

-- She could continue to rent for a few more months or even a couple more years while he saves some more money.
+- They could continue to rent for a few more months (or even a couple more years) while they save more money.

 Not that big of a deal.
-Much different than not having enough money to retire.
+That's much different than not having enough money to retire.

 The Longer the Withdrawal Period, the More Risky Assets You Can Have

 The other factor rarely considered is whether a lump sum is needed or a stream of income.
-A downpayment on a house, for instance, is needed all at once.
-Retirement, on the other hand, is funded over a period of decades.
+A down payment on a house, for instance, is needed all at once.
+Retirement, on the other hand, is funded over decades.
 That's why you don't have a 100% cash portfolio by age 64.

 It's Easier to Take Risk with Someone Else's Money

 Consider an older investor with a large nest egg.
-He realizes that he is investing much of his portfolio for his heirs or a charity.
-At that point, he may start investing that money much more aggressively than the money that is providing the income stream he is living off of.
-He might rationally have a riskier asset allocation at 85 than he had at 65.
+They realize that they are investing much of their portfolio for their heirs or a charity.
+At that point, they may start investing that money much more aggressively than the money that is providing the income stream from which they are living.
+They might rationally have a riskier asset allocation at 85 than they had at 65.

 Should I Take More Risk with a 529?

-My kids' 529 accounts are invested 100% in stocks despite the fact that my kids will matriculate in only 2-13 years and the fact that my retirement portfolio is only 60% stocks.
-The accounts aren't that large yet, so there is definitely a need for the money to grow.
-But more importantly, those 529 accounts meet all 3 of the above criteria.
+My kids' 529 accounts have been invested 100% in stocks even though my retirement portfolio is only 60% stocks.
+When I originally wrote this piece in 2012, the accounts weren't that large, so there was definitely a need for the money to grow.
+But more importantly, those 529 accounts meet all three of the above criteria.

 Consequences of a Small 529 Account

 Guess how big my 529 account was when I started college 18 years ago?
 That's right, zippo.
-I seemed to get through both college and medical school, pretty much without loans too.
+I got through both college and medical school pretty much without loans, too.
 There are lots of options they can take if the 529 doesn't cover all the costs:

 - Go to a less expensive school